1. Gauguin’s early years

 At the age of seven, the family moved back to France, settling in Orléans where Clovis had been raised.

 They lived with Paul’s uncle, Isidore Gauguin, and the young boy gradually learnt French, though he preferred Peruvian Spanish.
-After an unsuccessful three years at a Catholic boarding school, he decided to become a pilot’s assistant in the merchant marines.
+After an unsuccessful three years at a Catholic boarding school, he decided to become a pilot’s assistant in the merchant navy.

-Later, he joined the French navy and travelled extensively around the world, from South America to the Arctic circle to the Black Sea.
+Later, Gauguin joined the French navy and travelled extensively around the world, from South America to the Arctic circle to the Black Sea.
 It was whilst he was deployed in the Caribbean that his mother died.

 Gaugin the stockbroker